laurabrenskelle/mbon-docs/_docs/index.md

 Associations, Long-Term Ecological Research (LTER) programs, universities, and other fisheries or marine wildlife institutions.

-This document describes the recommendations for formatting and sharing data and metadata for the MBON community.
+This website describes the recommendations for formatting and sharing data and metadata for the MBON community.

-For help with the MBON Data Portal, please see the [MBON portal help documentation](https://mbon.ioos.us/help/).

 ## Categories of MBON observations
 - Taxonomic data